sonic-net/SONiC/doc/fpmsyncd/frr_sonic_protobuf_channel.md

 ## 3. Scope

-Extending the communication channel between FRR and SONiC to support the programming of features that cannot be programmed with the current approach.
+Extending the FPM communication channel between FRR and SONiC to support the programming of features that cannot be programmed by the current FPM.

 ## 4. Overview

 SONiC supports routing functionalities and protocols such as BGP through the integration of the FRR routing suite.
-Routing protocols provided by FRR calculate their optimal routes and send them to an intermediary FRR daemon named `zebra`. `zebra`, in turn, leverages the FPM module `dplane_fpm_nl` to push these routes to SONiC.
+Routing protocols provided by FRR calculate their optimal routes and send them to an intermediary FRR daemon named `zebra`. `zebra`, in turn, leverages the FPM module `dplane_fpm_nl` (which is part of FRR) to push these routes to SONiC.
 Finally, a component of SONiC called `fpmsyncd` receives the routes sent by FRR and writes the route entries into the SONiC database.

 ![FRR-SONiC Current Communication Channel](images/fpm-channel-current.png) *Figure 1: FRR-SONiC Current Communication Channel*